Best Of17 min read

 • Gantt functionality is basic

-• Not scalable for larger construction operations
+• Won't scale for larger construction operations

-Bottom line: nTask is the entry point for very small crews or solo contractors who need structure without a subscription commitment.
+Bottom line: nTask is the entry point for very small crews or solo contractors who need structure without a commitment.

 Detailed Feature Comparison Matrix